Skip to main content

 Step 4: Drive Forward and in Reverse at Different Velocities

-A block-based coding sequence in VEXcode starting with 'when started,' followed by 'drive forward for 150 mm,' 'set drive velocity to 25 percent; and drive reverse for 150 mm.'
-A dropdown menu is shown, with the reverse option selected
+A VEXcode V5 block-based coding sequence starting with 'when started,' followed by 'drive forward for 150 mm,' 'set drive velocity to 25 percent' and 'drive reverse for 150 mm'.
+A dropdown menu is shown, with the reverse option selected.

 • Change the second drive for block to drive in reverse instead of forward.